-A review of the appointments in the civil service suggests that, even though the state wanted to abolish the trend of political appointments in its early days and adopt the apolitical meritocratic model, pressure groups thwarted its full implementation and kept pushing away from the model.
-Furthermore, the regulatory mechanisms fail to diminish the trend.
-Given the gap between the meritocratic concept and the reality, it is worth questioning the desire of the country’s elected officials in its early days to emulate the utopian meritocratic model and prevent any kind of unprofessional biased appointment.
-One could argue that only a new Appointments Act that adheres to the meritocratic model will bring about the desired change.
-But that postulation should be questioned, because even if we align with the meritocratic model without addressing the issue of pressure groups and trying to marginalize them, the situation will not really change.
-Therefore, the second option is to recognize that the principles of the meritocratic model are not right for the type of government in Israel and therefore consider a new one.
-The British model Israel chose to adopt is not the only available option in the world.
-The American model, which accepts political appointments (though it rejects other kinds of biased appointments), is one alternative.
-However, even if the American and British models can be presented as opposites, they are actually connected.
-Evidently, the two models are on opposite extremes of the spectrum, and one can observe the various processes England and the US underwent in dealing with democratic values.
-Therefore, I will now compare the British and American models.
+A review of the appointments in the Israeli civil service suggests that even though the state wanted to abolish the trend of political appointments in its early days and adopt the apolitical meritocratic model, pressure groups thwarted its full implementation and kept pulling away from the model.
+Furthermore, the country’s regulatory mechanisms failed to slow or stop the trend.
+Given the gap between the meritocratic ideal and the reality, it is worth questioning the desire of the country’s elected officials in its early days to emulate the utopian meritocratic model and prevent any kind of unprofessional biased appointment.
+One could argue that only a new Appointments Act that fully adheres to the meritocratic model can bring about the desired change of eliminating unprofessional biased appointments.
+However, without addressing the issue of pressure groups and trying to marginalise them, even a new act fully in alignment with the meritocratic model will not be able to really change the situation.
+Therefore, another option is to recognise that the principles of the meritocratic model are not suitable for the type of government in Israel, and therefore consider a new one.
+The British model Israel chose to adopt is not the only option available in the world.
+The American model, which accepts political appointments, while rejecting other kinds of biased appointments, is one alternative.
+In fact, while the United Kingdom and the United States appear to be on opposite sides of the spectrum in terms of appointment-making considerations, each country underwent different processes in addressing similar democratic values to arrive at their different systems.
+Therefore, it is instructive to compare the two models.

 The British model